-The March 2020 valuation saw SLl's portfolio fall 4.9% in the quarter, far greater than the market with the IPD Index at 2.7% and the average of the peer group in Figure 16 at 1.9%.
-More information on how a property portfolio is valued is on page 18.
+The March 2020 valuation saw SLI's portfolio fall 4.9% in the quarter, far greater than the market with the IPD Index at 2.7% and the average of the peer group in Figure 16 at 1.9%.
+This movement is in our view wholly reasonable, given that at the end of December 2019 there was a lot of optimism in the property sector following the general election earlier that month.
+At the end of March 2020, with the lockdown in place, it seems to us wholly appropriate that property was worth less than it was at the end of December 2019.